-The red grape variety (also Malvasia Nera) comes from Italy, It is one of the many mostly unrelated varieties with name part Malvasia (look there).
-According to DNA analysis is not it, as one might suspect, a colorful one mutation the white species Malvasia Bianca di Basilicata (or the other way around).
-There are morphological Similarities with the variety Malvasia Nera di Brindisi, The medium maturing vine is resistant to both Mildew diseases and Botrytis, It produces aromatic red wines with a rather moderate alcohol and acid content.
-The variety is supposed to be off Apulia in the Basilicata where it is grown in the provinces of Matera and Potenza and used as a blend.
-She is admitted in the DOC wines Grottino di Roccanova.
-Terre dell'Alta Val d'Agri and Terra d'Otranto, The acreage in 2010 was 114 hectares with a strong downward trend (ten years earlier it had been 754 hectares).
+The red grape variety (also Malvasia Nera) comes from Italy, It is one of the numerous mostly unrelated varieties with part of the name Malvasia (look there).
+According to DNA analysis it is not, as one might assume, a color mutation of the white variety Malvasia Bianca di Basilicata (or the other way around).
+There are morphological Similarities to the variety Malvasia Nera di Brindisi, The medium maturing vine is resistant to both Mildew diseases and Botrytis, It produces aromatic red wines with a rather moderate alcohol and acidity.
+The variety is said to be from Apulia in the Basilicata come where it is grown and used as a blend in the provinces of Matera and Potenza.
+It is approved in DOC wines Grottino di Roccanova.
+Terre dell'Alta Val d'Agri and Terra d'Otranto, The area under cultivation in 2010 was 114 hectares with a rapidly decreasing trend (ten years earlier it was 754 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012